 Mathematics is about everyday life!
 Mathematics teaches us how to make sense of the world around us through developing a child’s ability to calculate, to reason and to solve problems.
 It enables children to understand and appreciate relationships and pattern in both number and space in their everyday lives.
 Through their growing knowledge and understanding, children learn to appreciate the contribution made by many cultures to the development and application of mathematics.

-At Bawburgh Primary we aim to:
+At Bawburgh Primary we aim to implement key concepts by:

-Develop maths through a mastery approach of deepening understanding so that we;
+Developing maths through a mastery approach of deepening understanding so that we;

 - promote enjoyment and enthusiasm for learning through practical activity, exploration and discussion;